Things To Do

 Mapleton Falls Lookout

-Another of our favourite hinterland walks here on the Sunny Coast that will tick all your boxes.
-Lush scenic bushland.
-Check.
-120-metre waterfall.
-Check.
-Views of Obi Obi valley below.
-Check.
-This picturesque Mapleton Falls lookout walk is perfect for giving you those rewarding views without the taxing 100-stair price tag.
+Another of my favourite hinterland walks here on the Sunny Coast is set in lush, scenic bushland.
+It's a 120-metre tall waterfall with views of Obi Obi valley below.
+This picturesque Mapleton Falls lookout walk is perfect for rewarding views without the taxing 100-stair price tag.

-In fact you have a choice, pull up and be immediately rewarded with amazing views of the valley below.
+In fact, you have a choice, pull up and be immediately rewarded with amazing views of the valley below.
 Or meander the 1.8 km journey around the well maintained dirt and boardwalk track.
-We guarantee you won’t be disappointed either way.
+I guarantee you won’t be disappointed either way.

 THE DETAILS